Mental Illness and Social Security Disability

 • caring for family members or pets.

-How can you control what appears in your treatment notes?
-You can't entirely.
-But one thing is guaranteed: if you don't say it to your doctor, it won't appear in your notes.
+You can't entirely control what appears in your treatment notes, but one thing is guaranteed—if you don't say it to your doctor, it won't appear in your notes.
 That's why it's essential that you remember to tell your mental health professional all of the various ways that your condition affects you on a daily basis.
-Make a list before your treatment sessions if necessary.
+Make a list before your treatment sessions, if necessary.

-Disability claims examiners and judges rely heavily on treatment notes in evaluating your claim, so it's important that they lend insight into why you can't work.
+Claims examiners and administrative law judges rely heavily on treatment notes in evaluating your claim, so it's important that they contain insight into why you can't work.
 For example, if you claim at your disability hearing that you sometimes don't get out of bed all day due to depression, the judge will expect this fact to be mentioned in your progress notes.

-Medications list.
-Your medical records should include a list of your past and current medications.
+Your medical records should include a list of your past and current medications, such as selective serotonin reuptake inhibitors (SSRIs) for depression or mood stabilizers for bipolar disorder.
 If you experience any side effects from these medications, make sure they're mentioned in your treatment notes.

 Mental conditions present special obstacles in getting approved for Social Security disability.
 Here are several issues that can cause a disability claim for mental illness to be denied.